enriquedlh97/keyword_category_prediction_api/README.md

 To train and test all baseline models simultaneously just execute te `training_and_testing/train_test_baseline_models.sh` script.

-At the end of the training and testing, all results and models will be found in the `assets/` direcotry under the corresponding model name.
+At the end of the training and testing, all results and models will be found in the `assets/` directory under the corresponding model name.
 For example, the results for `Logistic Regression` will be found at `assets/logistic_regression`.

 After each training or testing execution, all results (including AUC and Average Precision metrics as well as the trained